 - Boneless beef chuck roast: This is the ideal cut for pot roast recipes.
 It has tons of marbling for tender, juicy beef.

-- Garlic cloves: Cut them in half, as we’ll stuff them right into the beef.
+- Garlic cloves: We’ll stuff them right into the beef.
 Reserve some whole cloves for the crockpot later.

-- Beef broth: Using low sodium is a great way to control the seasoning, but use what you’ve got.
+- Beef broth: This is the base for the cooking liquid.
+Using low sodium is a great way to control the seasoning, but use what you’ve got.

-- Sprigs of rosemary and thyme: To infuse the broth with earthy and aromatic flavors.
-Dried thyme and rosemary can replace fresh, but reduce the quantity by half.
+- Sprigs of rosemary and thyme: Dried thyme and rosemary can replace fresh, but reduce the quantity by half.
 You also need fresh Italian parsley for garnish.

 - Cornstarch and water: To make a cornstarch slurry for the gravy.